Introducing the 'Red Flannel Collection'...

-We are proud to open our new Park Mill Woollen Manufactory, an industrially woven collection of red flannel products made here at Park Mill in our traditional Woollen Mill.
+We are proud to announce the opening of our new Park Mill Woollen Manufactory, an industrially woven collection of red flannel products made here at Park Mill in our traditional Woollen Mill.
+We have a range of products available to purchase from this collection including; throws, cushions, blankets, shawls and more!
+As well drop spindle kits, balls of wool for hand knitting from our very own sheep.

 project is a tribute to an industry that historically provided hundreds